darkpetrus/MarsRover/README.md

 The output is the test results.
 You can see the tests results as html in /test/_reports after run the `make test` command.
-Please, install XDebug to get awesome code coverage html report in the same directory:
+Install XDebug to get report in the same directory:

 `sudo apt-get install php7.2-xdebug`